-Front-line programming is at the heart of this merger, or at least as professed publicly.
-The Over time though, there are subtle differences surfacing about how the legacy organizations approached their work.
+Over time though, there are subtle differences surfacing about how the legacy organizations approached their work.
 Pre-merger, Aspen tended to work with entire families, emphasizing parent-focused learning, and employing a more collective community development lens.
 BGCC's emphasis tended more toward individual youth empowerment, focused more on youth identity, building a relationship, and supporting youth on their particular life journey.
 On paper, these are actually wonderfully complementary approaches.
 But it can be challenging to blend and reconcile these and other more subtle differences in approach.

-There were also some client concerns that surfaced (and these are likely underreported as we did not include client possible, and they expressed anxiety about not having the answers to be able to address client questions and fears.
+There were also some client concerns that surfaced (and these are likely underreported as we did not include client interviews in our mix of stakeholder conversations).
+Staff sought to shield clients from disruptions as much as possible, and they expressed anxiety about not having the answers to be able to address client questions and fears.
 Clients were less concerned with the brand shift, rationale or other broader mechanics of the merger.
 They generally trusted that these decisions were made in the interest of the community.74 Their concerns, unsurprisingly, were about what this looks like on the ground.
 In particular, some wondered about whether their existing frontline staff contact would remain the same.
 Continuity in such trust-based relationships remained paramount in the integration phase.